 Little Greene Intelligent Exterior Eggshell in Mischief

-Why we love it Rich, glamorous and stylish, Little Greene’s ‘Mischief’ paint is the perfect blend of magenta and violet… it’s the perfect shade if you want to steer clear of sugary sweet powdery pinks.
-‘Mischief’ is available in a number of different formulas, like the Matt Emulsion pictured above, but for a wooden front door, you’ll need the Intelligent Exterior Eggshell finish.
-This one is designed for all exterior woodwork and joinery, is self-priming, and has a low sheen.
+Rich, glamorous and stylish, Little Greene’s ‘Mischief’ paint is available in a number of different formulas, but for a wooden front door, you’ll need the Intelligent Exterior Eggshell finish.
+Designed for exterior woodwork and joinery, it's self-priming, and has a low sheen.
 If you’re after a similar shade for a UPVC door, try Rust Oleum’s UPVC paint in the shade Raspberry Ripple.
-They’re almost identical!

 Farrow & Ball Exterior Eggshell Paint in Middleton Pink